We will empty your green recycling bin every two weeks. We’ll let you know if we plan to collect weekly over the winter months.

-Strictly no food waste, general rubbish, nappies, black bags, clothing/bedding or electrical items in your green bin or communal recycling bin, as they cause problems at the recycling plant.
+Strictly no food waste, general rubbish, nappies, black bags, clothing / textiles or electrical items in your green bin or communal recycling bin, as they cause problems at the recycling plant.

 From Monday 28 November 2016 there will be no tolerance of non-recyclable items (contamination) in green bins.
 Any green bins that contain incorrect items will have a yellow tag placed on the handles and will not be emptied until the contamination is removed.

 If you have any further queries please call our helpline on 01922 653344 or email firstname.lastname@example.org